Kaya-Kaya/neuro-canvas/README.md

 `neuro-canvas`

 ## Contributing
-Feature suggestions and pull requests are welcome!
+Suggestions and pull requests are welcome!